rubenszinho/landslide-monitoring/README.md

      ```
    - This ensures that all submodules are correctly fetched and set up in your local repository.

+   - To keep your submodules up-to-date with their branches during your workflow, you could:
+     ```bash
+     git submodule update --remote
+     ```

 ### Setting up Blackbox for File Encryption

 To securely encrypt sensitive files in this project using **StackExchange Blackbox**, follow these steps: